Joshua-Servin/Joshua-Servin/README.md

 ## Hi there 👋
 <h1>Hi, I'm Josh!
 Here are some links to show some of my accomplishments.
-Check out my other repos to see some walkthroughs of Active Directory, </h1>
+Check out my other repos to see some walkthroughs of Active Directory and projects, </h1>

 <h2>👨‍💻 IT Support Projects:</h2>